 In order to be eligible for admission, a student must:

 - GPA: Achieve a grade of "C" or better for each required pre-pharmacy course.
-The overall academic average for all courses completed must not be less than 2.5 on a 4.0 scale.

 The Admissions Committee strongly advises applicants to take the PCAT in the Summer or Fall prior to the year of admission.
 This will allow for an opportunity to take the examination again in January if you believe that a re-take will significantly improve your score.
 To apply for PCAT testing, write, call or visit the PCAT website (you can register for the PCAT online):

 1-800-622-3231 (toll free) or 210-339-8710 (local)

 - PharmCAS - Complete the PharmCAS (Pharmacy College Application Service) application online and designate that the application be sent to the University of Tennessee College of Pharmacy.
 Please note that all transcripts, PCAT scores, and letters of reference must be sent to PharmCAS and should not be sent to the UT College of Pharmacy.

 - On site interview - Complete a personal admission interview with a College of Pharmacy representative.
 The interview is by invitation only.

 - Supplemental Application - Only admitted students will be required to complete the UT College of Pharmacy Supplemental Application online and submit the $75 fee.